This section is dedicated to the lovely parents, a place to have you up-to-date with the important information and dates.

-When planning snacks for your child, remember to choose foods that are nutritious and encourage healthy eating habits.
-Please avoid foods with artificial ingredients, such as colours or flavours, and excessive sugar and salt.
+Remember to choose foods that are nutritious and encourage healthy eating habits.
+Please avoid foods with artificial ingredients, such as colors or flavors, and excessive sugar and salt.
 You are requested to send a bottle of water, fresh fruit juice or milk for your child to drink with their snacks.

 Lunch can be provided by the school, which should be paid at the beginning of each term.
 Alternatively, you may send lunch and snacks for your child daily.

 All clothing and other belongings, which are brought to school, should be clearly labelled with your child’s name.
 Each child in Early Childhood should keep a pair of indoor shoes or slippers to wear while at school.
 This helps keep our environment clean and healthy.